 Applications#

-The four morphological tool seen above are the elementary operations for more complex processings.
-In this section, we just focus on some specific processings, others are given by [Bloch 2005, chapter 6].
+The four morphological tools seen above are the elementary operations for more complex processing.
+In this section, we focus on some specific processings, others are given by [Bloch 2005, chapter 6].

 Top-hat transform#